 American Disabilities Act: The ADA requires entities that providing public goods or services to provide “reasonable accommodations” to persons with disabilities in order to satisfy the provider’s regulations, procedures, rules, and policies.
 The American Disabilities Act extends from government agencies to private enterprise and non-profit organizations.

 Your Privacy: We care about your privacy and want to help you protect it.
 No person or business is allowed to invade your privacy by asking about your disability or requiring medical documentation, a special identification card, training documentation (in the case of a service dog, for instance), or a demonstration of your ESA’s service to you (i.e., perform a task).
 You should never be required to disclose any details about your disability.
 While boarding a flight or applying for housing, however, the proprietors and agents will have access to the basic information provided on your emotional service animal’s ID card and in your letter from a licensed medical practitioner.

-Disruptive Presence: While you have the right to live and travel with your emotional support animal if your ESA escapes your control to the extent of disrupting others, proprietors or their staff members can request your animal be removed from the premises.
+Disruptive Presence: While you have the right to live with your emotional support animal, if your ESA escapes your control to the extent of disrupting others, proprietors or their staff members can request your animal be removed from the premises.
 Therefore, all service animals must be either harnessed, leashed, tethered, or confined to a carrying container while in public places, unless such containment interferes with the animal’s task or role as it pertains to the disabled person, including the emotionally and psychologically disabled.